-The Village Square first formed after a divisive local referendum on whether to buy into a proposed coal plant nearby.
-The debate quickly turned into an expensive PR campaign that obscured the facts more than it educated the citizens.
-It also became all about liberals vs. conservatives and all the national issue baggage that comes along with it.
+The Village Square first formed after a divisive local referendum in Tallahassee, Florida on whether to buy into a proposed coal plant nearby.
+The debate quickly turned into an expensive PR campaign which pitted liberals against conservatives (and all the national issue baggage that comes along)

-To tell the story properly, you’ll have to meet Allan & Bill: Allan Katz (a Democratic City Commissioner) and his good friend Dr. Bill Law (the Republican Tallahassee Community College President).
+To tell the story properly, you’ll have to meet Allan & Bill: Allan Katz (then, a Democratic City Commissioner), his good friend Dr. Bill Law (then, the Republican Tallahassee Community College President), and Liz Joyner (back then Allan’s re-election campaign manager).
 Bill was for the coal plant, Allan against.
-It seemed like Bill, Allan and some of their best friends were about the only ones having a real conversation about the coal plant, complete with an effort to understand facts and higher level reasoning now and again.
-That’s Bill and Allan jogging—>
+That’s Bill and Allan jogging (Liz doesn’t jog) —>